fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 - <a href="https://tailscale.com/kb" target="_blank" umami-data-event="expose-plex-tailscale-docs">Tailscale Docs</a>
 - <a href="https://developers.cloudflare.com/dns" target="_blank" umami-data-event="expose-plex-tailscale-cf-docs-dns">Cloudflare Docs - DNS</a>
 - <a href="https://docs.oracle.com/en-us/iaas/Content/Compute/home.htm" target="_blank" umami-data-event="expose-plex-tailscale-oci-docs-compute">OCI Docs - Compute</a>

-### Related Articles

-- <a href="comprehensive-guide-tailscale-securely-access-home-network/" umami-data-event="expose-plex-tailscale-related-tailscale-guide">Comprehensive guide to setting up Tailscale to securely access your home network from anywhere</a>
-- <a href="/blog/expose-plex-with-cloudflare/" umami-data-event="expose-plex-tailscale-related-expose-cloudflare">How to securely expose Plex from behind CGNAT for library sharing with Cloudflare Tunnel</a>